Valid model-free spatial prediction: Background

 Note that $\delta_{n+1}$ is special because it compares the actual observed data with this provisional value of the unobserved future observation.
-Next, compute the {\em plausibility} of $y_{n+1}$ as a value for $Y_{n+1}$ according to the formula
+Next, compute the {\em plausibility} \citep[e.g.,][]{cella2020valid} of $z_{n+1}$ as a value for $Z_{n+1}$ according to the formula

 where $1\{A\}$ denotes the indicator of event $A$.
-Note that this process can be carried out for any provisional value $y_{n+1}$, so the result is actually a mapping $\tilde y \mapsto p(\tilde y \mid y^n)$ which we will refer to as the {\em plausibility contour} returned by the conformal algorithm.
-This function can be plotted (see Figure \ref{f:plausibility}) to visualize the uncertainty about $Y_{n+1}$ based on the given data $y^n$, the choice of non-conformity measure, etc. Moreover, a prediction set $\Gamma^\alpha(y^n)$ can be obtained as the upper level set of the plausibility contour,
+Note that this process can be carried out for any provisional value $z_{n+1}$, so the result is actually a mapping $\tilde y \mapsto p(\tilde y \mid z^n, \tilde x)$, for a given $\tilde x$, which we will refer to as the {\em plausibility contour} returned by the conformal algorithm.
+This function can be plotted to visualize the uncertainty about $Y_{n+1}$ based on the given $\tilde x$, data $z^n$, the choice of non-conformity measure, etc. Moreover, a prediction set $\Gamma^\alpha(z^n; \tilde x)$ can be obtained as